Community is our Resource

 First step is to create a team within the community to determine location of garden and management strategies.
-Please attend our second meeting on August 11 at the Community Center.
+Please attend our site preparation at 5:30 pm at Herge Park (Peony Ave).
 If you are interested in being apart of this team, you can:

 - Fill out the volunteer form (specify community garden); or